Do you want to draw

 An Ecobrick is a plastic bottle packed solid with non-biological waste to make a re-useable building block.
 Best of all, you don’t need any fancy machines, special skills, engineers or even politicians to get started.

-Around the world people are making and building all sorts of practical stuff ith ecobricks.
+Around the world people are making and building all sorts of practical stuff with ecobricks.
 From indoor furniture, to gardens and parks, to structures– your imagination is the only limit!

 We ecobrick.
 Why?
 Well, because after lots of research we’ve found Ecobricks to be the deepest solution for our own plastic.
 From raising ecological consciousness to sequestering C02 to transitioning from sustainable to regenerative, there’s a whole bunch of good reasons for Ecobricks.